-Looking at the skills for the best performing sales reps and figuring out the process they are using to close deals and attain quota will help you disseminate this information throughout the company and move the lower performing sales reps up in the ranks.
+Looking at the skills for the best performing sales reps and figuring out the process they are using to close deals and attain quota is crucial information.
+These will help you disseminate this information throughout the company and move the lower performing sales reps up in the ranks.

 How do you measure your team’s sales effectiveness?
 Share what metrics you currently use to increase team productivity in the comments section below!